sugarlabs/musicblocks/guide/README.md

 </a>
 [Back to Table of Contents](#TOC)

-Music Blocks exposed the common elements of music: pitch, rhythm, and sonic quality, e.g., loudness and softness, and to some degree, timbre and texture.
+Music Blocks incorporates many common elements of music, such as pitch, rhythm, volume, and, to some degree, timbre and texture.
 <a name="NOTE-VALUE">
 ### 2.1 Note Value Block
 </a>